We’re so excited to have you worship with us!

 For the sake of both our unity as a church and an effort to best care for our community, we will require all those who are 5 years or older to wear a mask the entire time they are in our building unless they are unable to do so for a recognized medical or mental health reason or disability.
 Children ages two to five are encouraged to attempt mask wearing.

-What if I seek testing for COVID-19 within two weeks of attending a Hope service?
+What if I seek testing for COVID-19 within one week of attending a Hope service?

 We encourage you to let us know!
 This helps us gauge how safely reopening our in-person services is going.
 You can securely report your testing by clicking on the button below.